Are you having trouble with constipation during pregnancy? Yep, I hear ya!

-You need to eat a diet high in fiber to get things moving.
-Opt for fruit, vegetables, and whole-grains over stodgy meats and dairy.
-Pears are particularly good for relieving constipation.
+If you want to know my top food for constipation, then I’d recommend pears.
+They are amazing for relieving constipation.
 That’s a top tip I picked up from the physiotherapists I work with on the postpartum ward.

 2. Drink water

-Again, water is essential to keeping your poo lubricated enough to move along.
-I recommend plain water, but fruit juice and coffee are great for helping stimulate your bowels.
-Herbal teas can help, however, be careful they are suitable to drink in pregnancy.
+I’d recommend plain water, but fruit juice and coffee are great for helping stimulate your bowels.
+Herbal teas can help.
+However, be careful to use one that’s suitable to drink in pregnancy.

 5. Watch your cues